Sandile-M/Sand-Isle-Website/README.md

 # Sand-Isle-Website
-This Is Website For The Electronic Music Artist Sand Isle.
+This Is A Website For The Electronic Music Artist Sand Isle.